camunda/camunda-docs/versioned_docs/version-8.5/self-managed/tasklist-deployment/tasklist-configuration.md

 ### Disabling CSRF Protection

-To disable CSRF protection, you must set the configuration property `camunda.tasklist.csrfPreventionEnabled` to `false`.
+To disable CSRF protection, set the configuration property `camunda.tasklist.csrfPreventionEnabled` to `false`.
 This setting is not recommended for production environments as it may expose the application to CSRF attacks.

 ```yaml
 camunda: